showermat/pbrain/README.md

 ## Bugs

   - Special characters such as newlines are not echoed by the input/output boxes.
 They are stored and processed but do not appear on the screen.
-  - The whole thing needs a lot more testing.